aditharun/tremors-ml/README.md

 The variable `FALSE` performs the ML analysis from scratch.
 If set to `TRUE` then the script reads in `tremors/results.rds` object with pre-computed results that are plotted to form outputs in `tremors/`.

+To get the initial variable importances for each of the three methods using the entire data set, once the `predict-tremor.R` script is run, run `Rscript init-var-imp.R tremors` to generate tremors/initial-sx-importances.xlsx